Native Origin Irish Wildflower Seed Mixtures: Ecotype

 Seed Sowing Rates:

-sowing rate 'without added grass seed':1.5 to 3 grams per metre.
+sowing rate 'without added grass seed':1.5 gram per metre.

-High sowing rate 'without added grass seed': Add 3 to 4 grams per metre.
+High sowing rate 'with added grass seed': 3 grams per metre.

 Low sowing rate: None

 Where erosion may occur.
 Sow grass to assist.

 sown without grasses: This mixture MAY not require a nurse crop. please

 Total number of seeds per gram:1958